caproto/caproto/doc/source/index.rst

 What about pvAccess?
 ====================

-Caproto offers *very* preliminary pvAccess support.
-See more in the :doc:`pva/index` section.
+Caproto offered preliminary pvAccess support, but it has since been removed.

 Vital Statistics
 ================